2019 NHRA Mello Yello Drag Racing Series: Additional Rules for Specially Marked Races

 MM: Pro Stock Car at this event is a non-championship race with the Mountain Motor formula.

 Event changes

 The race events in Topeka, Kansas and Petersburg, Virginia have switched dates for this year, with the Virginia NHRA Nationals taking place in May and the Menards NHRA Heartland Nationals in June.
 In the Countdown, the race events in Charlotte, North Carolina and Ennis, Texas have switched weekends for this year in October.
 All other events during this season remain on the same schedule, although a couple of them either moved up or down a weekend.
 Scheduling changes made primarily to avoid NASCAR events in the markets.

-NHRA 500ci EFI Pro Stock Car will only be racing in 18 events this year, down from 24 events last year.
-Four of the races that they will not participate will feature non-championship exhibition Mountain Motor Pro Stock Cars (over-500 ci engines with carburetors).
-Those races include Houston, Charlotte 1, Bristol and Epping.
+NHRA Pro Stock Car only raced in 18 events this year, down from 24 events the year prior.
+Four of the races that they did not participate in featured non-championship exhibition Mountain Motor Pro Stock Cars (over-500 ci engines with carburetors).
+Those races are Houston, Charlotte 1, Bristol and Epping.

-2: Due to inclement weather throughout the day, Final Elimination Rounds at the Lucas Oil NHRA Winternationals in Pomona, California were postponed until 10 AM PST on February 11, 2019.
-The first round of eliminations were underway until rain suspended any additional racing.

-3: Final Elimination Rounds at the NTK NHRA Carolina Nationals in Concord, North Carolina were postponed until 9 AM EDT on October 14, 2019 due to inclement weather.